 This was fitted at an angle into the window frames and sealant was used to stop any air leaks between the window frames and the rest of the room.

-Once all the cladding and frames was completed we painted the wood with white emulsion paint and then made a new shelf to go across the back of the room above the main workbench.
+Once all the cladding and frames were completed we painted the wood with white emulsion paint and then made a new shelf to go across the back of the room above the main workbench.

-The old shelf was made from a plastic covered chipboard material but we made the new shelf from some of the spare wood we had from the project joining three pieces together using biscuits and glue.
+The old shelf was made from a plastic-covered chipboard material but we made the new shelf from some of the spare wood we had from the project joining three pieces together using biscuits and glue.
 This was installed onto a new metal bracket which is screwed into the rafters on each side and also along the back wall.

-The main bench and new shelf was then painted with two coats of gloss paint and after waiting a day for the paint to try we started to move everything back into the workshop.
+The main bench and new shelf were then painted with two coats of gloss paint and after waiting a day for the paint to try we started to move everything back into the workshop.